Sequential Submodular Maximization and Applications to Ranking an Assortment of Products: Conclusion and Open Problems

-In this paper we introduced the class of sequential submodular maximization problems and studied two applications of such problems in the context of online retailing, namely, the problem of maximizing user engagement (motivated by improving market share) and the problem of maximizing revenue subject to a lower bound for user engagement (motivated by improving key financial metrics while preserving market share).
+In this paper, we introduced the class of sequential submodular maximization problems and studied two applications of such problems in the context of online retailing, namely, the problem of maximizing user engagement with and without group constraints.
 For maximizing user engagement, we presented an optimal $(1-1/e)$-approximation algorithm.
-For the problem of maximizing revenue, we provided a bi-criteria approximation algorithm where the platform is guaranteed to achieve a constant fraction of the optimal revenue, while preserving a constant fraction of the target lower bound on market share.
+For the same problem with group constraints, we provided a bi-criteria $\left((1-1/e)^2,(1-1/e)^2\right)$-approximation algorithm.
+For the special case of coverage functions, we provided an optimal bi-criteria $\left((1-1/e),(1-1/e)\right)$-approximation algorithm.

-Our technical contributions in this paper were two-fold.
-First, we provided a reduction of sequential submodular maximization problems to the well-known class of submodular maximization problems subject to a laminar matroid constraint.
-This allows relying on the rich literature of submodular maximization under matroid constraints to achieve approximate solutions, particularly for the unconstrained version of sequential submodular maximization problems.
-Second, we provided a full characterization of the polytope of feasible (deterministic or randomized) ranking policies.
-Although this characterization requires an exponential number of variables and constraints, we showed how to approximate objective functions over this polytope by solving a simpler polynomial-size linear program using Ellipsoid method.

-A natural open question arising here would be to improve the approximation ratio for the bi-criteria approximation algorithms of Section~\ref{revenue}.
-One other question involves the revenue structure: whether an approximation algorithm is possible if we allow for pay-per-transaction in the revenue function.
-Another natural direction would be to study more complicated browsing patterns which may be of interest particularly if the platform is selling impressions on a website with a heterogenous pool of users who tend to visit different parts of the website (such as an online newspaper).
-Finally, it would be interesting identify other applications in which sequential submodular maximization problems appear.
-This may also lead to the study of such problems under different forms of constraints, which may admit interesting techniques on how to approach submodularity under the combinatorial structure of permutations.